elvistina448-creator/Daikibo-Factory-Telemetry-Analysis-Tableau-Project-/README.md

 #### Key Insight

-By selecting the factory with the highest downtime, the dashboard reveals the specific machine types contributing most to the failures.
+By selecting the factory with the highest downtime, the dashboard reveals the specific machine types contributing most to the failures which was in Daikibo Factory Seiko – Osaka, Japan(Laser welder)

 This type of analysis can help operations teams: